 The most famous genre of Swedish literature, these recommendations are for readers seeking gripping novels featuring unconventional and complex detectives you’ll love, or love to hate.

-7. Linda, As in the Linda case by Leif GW Persson
+7. Linda, As in the Linda Murder by Leif GW Persson

 8. Watching You by Arne Dahl